MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 system in this way would be very time consuming and cumbersome.

 <img src="/assets/lol_client/rofl_download.png">
-Imagine having to click this 10,000s of times.

 Fortunately when
 Riot Games updated the League of Legends client in 2017 with their updated